kuwisdelu/MagiSys/README.md

 /bin/zsh -c "$(curl -fsSL https://raw.githubusercontent.com/kuwisdelu/MagiSys/HEAD/install/install.zsh)"
 ```

+This will install the following command line utilities:

+- `magi`: Connect to Magi cluster and transfer files
+- `magidb`: Search and download research datasets
+- `magisys`: Update or uninstall these utilities

 To update `magi`, run:

 ```
-eval "$MAGI_PREFIX/MagiSys/install/update.zsh"
+magisys update
 ```

 To uninstall `magi`, run:

 ```
-eval "$MAGI_PREFIX/MagiSys/install/uninstall.zsh"
+magisys uninstall
 ```

-Additionally, environment variables `$MAGI_USER` and `$MAGI_LOGIN` can be used to automatically set your Magi cluster username and Khoury login information.
+Environment variables `$MAGI_USER` and `$MAGI_LOGIN` can be used to automatically set your Magi cluster username and Khoury login information.

-For example, in your `.zshrc` or `.bashrc`:
+For example, in your `.zshrc`:

 ```
 export MAGI_USER=viteklab